Admission to the Online M.S. in S-LP Program

 This program has a very competitive application process.
 We STRONGLY recommend that you carefully read and follow the instructions outlined below.

 The Online MS SLP program accepts students every 2 years.

 Is online learning for you?
 Take this brief Readiness Quiz.

-Applicants are required to complete applications through both CSDCAS and JMU by the November 15th deadline.
-Notice of decisions will occur no later than January 15th.
+Applicants are required to complete applications through both CSDCAS and JMU by the February 1 deadline.
+Notice of decisions will occur in March.